Occupational Illness & Injury in Pennsylvania

 - Healthcare practitioners: $5,250

 - Transportation: $5,245

-If you suffered a work-place injury or illness and need a highly experienced workers’ compensation attorney, contact Munley Law today.
+If you suffered a workplace injury or illness and need a highly experienced workers’ compensation attorney, contact Munley Law Personal Injury Attorneys today.
 Call 844-303-7321 to speak to a skilled workers’ compensation lawyer for free.
-We can assess you situation and tell you about your legal options.
+We can assess your situation and tell you about your legal options.

 What kinds of illness and injury are covered?

 Nearly 37% of the injuries suffered by workers in 2019 were either a sprain or strain.
 The most common places where employees were injured in work-related incidents were to the upper extremities, with 36% of injuries affecting the shoulders, arms, forearms, wrists, hands, and fingers.
 The next most likely place to get hurt was the lower extremities: 26% of injuries were to the legs, ankles, feet, and toes of workers.
 Nineteen percent of injuries were to the worker’s trunk or mid-body, and 12% of injuries were to the head and neck.
 Seven percent of workers injured suffered multiple injuries to more than one body part.

 Over a quarter of injuries were caused by overexertion as a result of lifting, pulling, pushing, or carrying.
 Even though these are the most common injuries, they are not the only injuries covered by workers’ comp.
 All kinds of injuries are covered by workers’ compensation, including:

 - Loss of use of a body part